How Google Gemini Selects Search Citations in 2026

 5. Optimize for AEO (Answer Engine Optimization)

 AEO goes hand-in-hand with GEO.
 Focus on providing direct, concise answers that can be excerpted.
 Use bullet points, tables, and short paragraphs.
-Learn more about AEO vs SEO to understand the differences.
+For a deeper dive, check out this step-by-step guide to choosing an SEO agency that incorporates AEO principles.

 6. Build Topical Authority